javierchuaby/tp/docs/DeveloperGuide.md

 * **Now:** **same person = same email OR same phone**

     * lets us store multiple people with the same name
-    * still guards against accidental duplicates using contact info
+    * it still guards against accidental duplicates using contact info

 `Points` is implemented as a small value object to make it easy to reason about add/subtract operations.

 ---

-## 6. Storage Componen
+## 6. Storage Component

 The Storage layer reads/writes JSON using the usual AB3 JSON storage classes, but with an extra concept: **active list name = file name**.